 Winstead counsels clients in all aspects of investment management and private funds—fund formation, advisor/manager mergers and acquisitions, portfolio transactions, regulatory and compliance matters.
 We regularly represent private real estate funds, real estate investment trusts (REITs), private equity funds, hedge funds, venture capital funds, oil and gas funds, traditional wealth managers, universities, family offices, and other privately held entities.
 Winstead also frequently represents large investors and the managers of these funds in structuring their investments.

-Winstead takes a multidisciplinary approach to client service, hand picking team members from our corporate, tax, real estate, ERISA and litigation practices, as needed, to provide clients with a well-rounded legal solution to their business objectives.
+Winstead takes a multidisciplinary approach to client service; our team pulls members from our corporate, tax, real estate, ERISA and litigation practices, as needed, to provide clients with a well-rounded legal solution to their business objectives.
 Understanding the client's business operations and objectives at the start of every transaction is a key success factor.

-Our attorneys help clients become more streamlined and efficient.
+Our attorneys help our fund clients become more streamlined and efficient.
 We assist with structuring and tax issues, ERISA concerns, regulatory scrutiny, platform acquisitions, purchase and disposition of add-ons and other fund assets.
 Our regional rates allow for flexibility as we address our clients’ needs.

 Investment Management & Private Funds Snapshot of Strengths

 Our services span the full range of client needs, including:

 - Fund Formation: Structuring and tax planning.
 Raising capital.
 Seed Investments.
 Debt and equity financings for funds of all types.

 - Mergers and Acquisitions: Acquisitions and dispositions of investment management and advisor firms, portfolio companies, including bankruptcies and other distressed situations, liquidity transactions, equity and debt financings, and sales and changes of control transactions.